Pterostylis barbata: Taxonomy and naming

 Pterostylis barbata was first formally described in 1840 by John Lindley and the description was published in A Sketch of the Vegetation of the Swan River Colony.
 The specific epithet (barbata) is a Latin word meaning "bearded".

 Distribution and habitat

-The western bearded orchid grows in shrubby woodland and forest, often in thick Casuarina leaf litter and often in small clumps.
+Western bearded orchid grows in shrubby woodland and forest, often in thick Casuarina leaf litter and often in small clumps.
 It occurs between Bindoon and Albany and is common in the Darling Range near Perth.
 Its range includes the Avon Wheatbelt, Esperance Plains, Jarrah Forest, Mallee, Swan Coastal Plain and Warren biogeographic regions.

 There are twelve undescribed species of Pterostylis in Western Australia and the range of this species may be redefined when those descriptions are published.

 Conservation

 Pterostylis barbata is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.